-We currently rely on a third-party contract manufacturing organization ("CMO"), for the production of clinical supply of Buntanetap and intend to rely on CMOs for the production of commercial supply of Buntanetap, if approved.
+We currently rely on third-party contract manufacturing organizations ("CMOs"), for the production of clinical supply of Buntanetap and intend to rely on CMOs for the production of commercial supply of Buntanetap, if approved.
 Our dependence on CMOs may impair the development and commercialization of the drug, which would adversely impact our business and financial position.